 Montrose Beach is the best beach in Chicago to see migrant shorebirds.
-To date, 38 species of sandpipers and plovers have been recorded there; of these about 22 are annual.
+To date, 39 species have been recorded there; of these about 22 are annual.
 Unfortunately, Montrose Beach is also a very popular swimming and dog walking beach, so most shorebirds don't bother stopping or if they do stop they don't stay long.
 However, if there is green "gunk" on the beach during migration there will usually be shorebirds feeding in the stuff.
 This gunk is just accumulated algae, leaves, and other organic debris (and some inorganic too!)

 Piping Plovers like the wide sandy beach and are about as likely in spring as fall, from late April to mid-May and again from mid-July to about Labor Day.

 American Golden-Plovers are seen every fall in September, usually flying over the beach.
 They are occasionally seen in spring as well.